-Dave was a member of The Players’ Board of Directors from 2011 to 2017, and rejoined the Board in 2019.
-He has served as Recording Secretary during all but one of those years.
+Dave was a member of The Players’ Board of Directors from 2011 to 2017 and from 2019 to 2021, and served as Recording Secretary during almost all of that time.
 Dave has been a member of The Players since 1996, when he appeared in the Aladdin pantomime and sang in the 32nd Old Time Music Hall production.
-He has performed in and built set for numerous productions since then and has taken on the protracted job of securing performing rights for copyrighted songs used in several shows.
-Dave served for 4 years as an officer in the U.S. Navy and worked as an attorney in the U.S. Department of Justice for 29 years.
+Since then, he has performed in and built set for numerous Players’ productions.
+Dave worked as an attorney in the U.S. Department of Justice for twenty-nine years and served for four years as an officer in the U.S. Navy.

 Sara became a member of the British Players in 2014 and joined the Board in 2016.
 She began her tenure with the Players helping backstage for the 50th Anniversary Music Hall, which quickly snowballed into performing in Panto and Music Hall.
-While continuing to be a part of almost every production over the last five seasons, she took on the role of Treasurer and production Business Manager in 2017 after earning her B.S. in accounting.
-In her “spare” time, she adjudicates for the Ruby Griffith Awards.
+While continuing to be a part of almost every production over the last eight seasons, she took on the role of Treasurer and production Business Manager in 2017 after earning her B.S. in accounting.
+Currently, Sara serves as Treasurer and Box Office Coordinator, and in her “spare” time, she attempts to adjudicate for the Ruby Griffith Awards.

 Mike Lewis – President

 Mike joined the BEP in 1980 working in many back-stage roles through 1989, when his job took him away from Washington.
-After retiring in 2006 and returning to Maryland, Mike has been involved in some way in every BP production and designed sets for Bedside Manners, Something’s Afoot, and Noises Off.
-In 2008 he was elected to the Board, becoming the company’s Technical Director & Vice President, but now serves as President.
-As a board member, his primary objectives will be to maintain the Players emphasis on British Theatre and to further expand our niche role in the very competitive community theatre environment in which we now find ourselves.
+After retiring in 2006 and returning to Maryland, Mike has been involved in some way in every BP production, and designed sets for Bedside Manners, Something’s Afoot, Noises Off, and The Audience, plus many Pantos and Music Halls.
+In 2008 he was elected to the Board, becoming the company’s Technical Director & Vice President, and has served as President since 2019.
+As a board member, his primary objectives will be to maintain the Players emphasis on British Theatre and to further expand our niche role in the very competitive DMV community theatre environment.

 Matt is a web designer by day and sound designer by night.
-He has worked in many different technical theatre roles (even on stage once!) in over 55 productions in the past 10 years, after being bitten by the theatre bug.
+He has worked in many different technical theatre roles (even on stage once!) for over 55 productions in the past 10 years, after being bitten by the theatre bug.
 The 51st Old Time Music Hall was his first show with the Players and one of the first shows he worked on after leaving his Columbia, South Carolina theatre community behind.
-He enjoyed it enough to stick around for 9 more BP productions and is still counting.
+He enjoyed it enough to stick around for 12 more BP productions and is still counting.
 He was elected to the Board in 2018 and currently serves as Technical Director.
-Matt hopes to continue serving on the Board, contributing his technical expertise to BP’s operations and productions.
+Matt continues to serve on the Board, and contributes his technical expertise to BP’s operations and productions.